alvarogarcia7/blog_source/source/_posts/2016-04-18-quote-characterization-tests.markdown

 >  * Let the failure tell you what the behavior is.
 >  * Change the test so that it expects the behavior that the code produces
 >  * Repeat
+>
+> M Feathers, in the chapter 13[^1], section "Characterization tests" of Working effectively with legacy code

+[^1]: Chapter 13, "I need to make a change, but I don't know what tests to write"